MetaCenterCloudPuppet/cesnet-java_ng/README.markdown

 When *true*: the first specified version is used, if available in any repository.

-When *false*: the repositories ordering is considered first (by default the native OS goes first).
+When *false*: the repositories ordering is considered first (by default the native OS is the first).

 ### Functions